mageoncrack/mageoncrack/README.md

 - Aspiring **Cybersecurity Specialist** and **AI/ML Engineer** building skills and a practical portfolio
 - Focused on **BlackArch Linux, Python, APIs, DSA, and Machine Learning**, with the goal of combining security expertise with AI-driven automation
 - Passionate about breaking systems, understanding how they work, and automating processes through code
-- IDs -> Discord : mageoverdosed, Instagram: mageoncrack
+- IDs -> Discord : mageoverdosed
 <!--
 **mageoncrack/mageoncrack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.